 This is an interactive problem.

-After printing a query do not forget to output end of line and flush the output.
-Otherwise you will get Idleness limit exceeded or other negative verdict.
+After printing a query do not forget to output the end of line and flush the output.
+Otherwise, you will get Idleness limit exceeded.
 To do this, use:

 ?
 1 010 ?
 2 001 ?
 3 100 !
 111